ghrasel/ghrasel/README.md

-- 👋 Hi, I’m @ghrasel
+- 👋 Hi, I’m Rasel
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and developing
-- 🌱 I’m currently learning mathematics
+- 🌱 I’m currently learning mathematics and statistics
-- 💞️ I’m looking to collaborate on AI
+- 💞️ I’m looking to collaborate on AI and machine learning
 - 📫 How to reach me ...

 <!---